DAVID GREENE, HOST:

-And that while it's quite fashionable, in Britain certainly, to kind of pour scorn on these fairly unfashionable, not very pretty towns, actually government produced Stevenage, Stevenage produced me.
+And that while it's quite fashionable - in Britain, certainly - to kind of pour scorn on these fairly unfashionable, not very pretty towns, actually, government produced Stevenage, and Stevenage produced me.
 And I'm happy with me.

 (SOUNDBITE OF LAUGHTER)

-YOUNGE: I'm happy with that kind of - the world that I grew up in where I went to my local schools and played with my friends down the street.
-And we didn't have a car and I never knew that that was a problem.
-Or that that was, in any way, a specific way of growing up, until I met lots of people who had materially more than I did, but I would say, socially, far less.
+YOUNGE: I'm happy with the kind of - the world that I grew up in, where I went to my local schools and played with my friends down the street.
+And we didn't have a car, and I never knew that that was a problem; or that that was, in any way, a specific way of growing up, until I met lots of people who had materially more than I did, but I would say socially, far less.

 GREENE: Gary, thank you so much for talking to us.